-Certification may be suspended If you fail to rectify non-conformance raised by the due date and do not contact us; if you fail to pay any fees due, or whilst we investigate a compliant received.
-Whist certification is suspended, and you will be unable to market your output, undertake a service or operate a facility as certified against the scheme.
-You will be notified of the suspension and informed of the reason and what is required to regain your certified status.
-Permanent withdrawal of certification may follow suspension and you need to re-apply for certification.
-You cannot claim to be certified against the scheme and any QWFC Certificate of Conformity and scheme marks must be returned.
-In cases of serious breaches of the requirements of scheme standards or 'terms & conditions', or if an applicant or client has been abusive towards any person who is part of the certification process, or if the applicant or client is bringing the relevant scheme into disrepute, or subject to legal action certification may be withdrawn at our absolute discretion.
+If you are unable to address non-conformances raised by the due date, you must contact us immediately so that we can discuss the matter with you.
+Certification may not be granted or be suspended if corrective action is not completed on time.
+Once QWFC have verified that the required action has been completed, certification may be granted.
+If you fail to attend to the work requested by the due date and do not contact us, certification against the scheme will be suspended and you will be unable to market your output, undertake a service or operate a facility as certified against the scheme.
+Your certification will also be suspended if you fail to pay any fees due.
+You will be notified of the suspension and informed of what must be done in order to regain your certified status.
+For example, you may need to attend to non-conformances found at assessment and once the required verification is carried out certification may be granted.
+Permanent withdrawal of certification may follow suspension and means that your certification is cancelled: you will have to re-apply to join the scheme from the start and you cannot claim to be certified against the scheme.
+Any QWFC Certificate of Conformity and scheme marks must be returned to QWFC and you must cease forthwith to make any claims that you are certified by QWFC.
+In cases of serious breaches of the requirements of scheme standards or operating procedures, or if an applicant or client has been abusive towards any person who is part of the certification process, or if the applicant or client is bringing the relevant scheme into disrepute, or subject to legal action certification may be withdrawn at our absolute discretion.
+In such circumstances, you may have to wait for a designated period of time before you can re-apply.